-An interpreter who is contracted and agrees to provide services or to be available on site to provide services for the full or half day generally will arrive in the interpreter services waiting rooms at 8:45 a.m.
-As such, a Spanish language interpreter assigned to a matter scheduled for a 10:00 a.m. court appearance will begin the day in the department or waiting rooms at 8:45 a.m., and will be available to provide additional service until the scheduled time of the assignment.
+An interpreter who is contracted and agrees to provide services or to be available on site to provide services for the full or half day generally will arrive in the court's waiting areas at 8:45 a.m.
+As such, a Spanish language interpreter assigned to a matter scheduled for a 10:00 a.m. court appearance will begin the day in the work room or waiting areas at 8:45 a.m., and will be available to provide additional service until the scheduled time of the assignment.
 The arrival time for interpreters of all other languages may vary and will be dictated by the needs of the court.
 Interpreters of any language who are assigned to detention center interviews at 10:00 a.m. or earlier may begin their contracted service at the appointed time at the location indicated.